Wyoming Sheep Industry Cheers As Denver Voters Kill Slaughterhouse Ban

 The Wyoming Sheep Producers were joined in their fight by the Wyoming Stock Growers Association, the Wyoming Cattlemen’s Association as well as several labor organizations such as the Teamsters union, Denver Area Labor Federation (DALF), and the Working Families Party.

 “By defeating the ordinance, it will certainly enable the industry in Wyoming to continue to function knowing it has a relatively geographically close market for those lambs,” Magagna said.
 “I think it will certainly help keep the business going in Wyoming, and even provide future opportunity for some growth in the sheep industry in Wyoming.
-I could see where the added cost and difficulty of getting Wyoming lambs to market could have motivated some people to simply get out of the cheap business”
+I could see where the added cost and difficulty of getting Wyoming lambs to market could have motivated some people to simply get out of the sheep business”

 Proponents of the sheep industry said that this defeat of the slaughterhouse ban will keep Wyoming competitive on the world market.